-A bassoonist enthused by the symphonic repertoire, Pierre Dumoussaud trained as an orchestral conductor at the Conservatoire de Paris until 2014, when he won the first prize at the ADAMI’s “Talents Chefs d’Orchestre”.
-The following year, when he turned 25, he replaced at the last minute Alain Lombard for a televised concert at the head of the Orchestre National Bordeaux Aquitaine.
-He has kept up a special relationship with this institution, becoming its assistant conductor (from 2014 to 2016), subsequently being at the head of several operatic productions (Don Carlo, Semiramide, The Turn of the Screw, La Voix Humaine and more recently Werther for the taking of the role of Benjamin Bernheim) and other ballets (Cinderella, Romeo and Juliet, Giselle…).
-From this date onwards, invitations to perform increased: Pierre Dumoussaud conducted the Radio France Philharmonic Orchestra, the Karajan Akademie of the Berliner Philharmoniker, the Orchestre National du Capitole de Toulouse, the Kanazawa Ensemble Orchestra, the Orchestre National d’Auvergne, the Real Filharmonía de Galicia, the Orchestre National de Lille, the Orchestre de Chambre de Lausanne, the Orchestre National de Metz, the Orchestra della Svizzera Italiana, or the Orchestre National d’Île-de-France.
+A bassoonist with a passion for the symphonic repertoire, Pierre Dumoussaud trained as a conductor at the Paris Conservatoire until 2014, when he was awarded the first prize in the ADAMI “Talents conductors” competition.
+The following year, at age 25, he replaced Alain Lombard at short notice for a concert at the head of the Orchestre National Bordeaux Aquitaine.
+He has kept a privileged relationship with this orchestra, of which he was assistant conductor (between 2014 and 2016), officiating thereafter at the head of several opera productions (Don Carlo, Semiramide, The Turn of the Screw, La Voix Humaine and more recently Werther for the taking of the role of Benjamin Bernheim) and other ballets (Cinderella, Romeo and Juliet, Giselle…).
+From this date onwards, invitations to perform increased: Pierre Dumoussaud conducted the Radio France Philharmonic Orchestra, the Karajan Akademie of the Berliner Philharmoniker, the Orchestre National du Capitole de Toulouse, the Orchestra Ensemble de Kanazawa, the Orchestre National d’Auvergne, the Real Filharmonía de Galicia, the Orchestre National de Lille, the Orchestre de Chambre de Lausanne, the Orchestre National de Metz, the Orchestra della Svizzera Italiana, the Orchestre National d’Île-de-France…

-Invited to conduct the orchestra of the Festival de Pâques de Deauville, he has been collaborating closely with Renaud Capuçon, Bertrand Chamayou and Nicholas Angelich.
-“Clear and modern but also eloquent and lively,” to quote Christian Merlin (Le Figaro), the conducting of Pierre Dumoussaud is appreciated by instrumentalists as well as by singers and dancers; the young conductor will appear for the first time at the Opéra National de Paris in May 2021 during a “Tribute to Roland Petit“, and is returning this season for “L’Histoire de Manon”.
+Invited to conduct the orchestra at the Festival de Pâques in Deauville, he works closely with Renaud Capuçon, Bertrand Chamayou and Nicholas Angelich.
+“Clear and modern but also eloquent and lively” according to Christian Merlin (Le Figaro), Pierre Dumoussaud’s conducting is appreciated as much by the instrumentalists as by the singers and dancers; the young conductor made his debut at the Opéra national de Paris in May 2021 during a “Tribute to Roland Petit“, and is returning this season for “L’Histoire de Manon”.